DataONEorg/dataone-keycloak/README.md

 component within the DataONE authentication infrastructure.

 Currently, we are following instructions from Bitnami for their helm chart install.
-Eventually, we wouold want to develop our own helm chart that likely depends on the Bitnami Keycloak as a subchart dependency.
+Eventually, we would want to develop our own helm chart that likely depends on the Bitnami Keycloak as a subchart dependency.

-DataONE in general, and HashStore in particular, are open source, community projects.
+DataONE in general is an open source, community project.
 We [welcome contributions](./CONTRIBUTING.md) in many forms, including code, graphics, documentation, bug reports, testing, etc.  Use the [DataONE discussions](https://github.com/DataONEorg/dataone/discussions) to discuss these contributions with us.

 ## Documentation